Sahilshm/Data_Modeling_with_Postgres/README.md

 # Data_Modeling_with_Postgres
- In this project we will build an ETL pipeline using Python for Data modeling with Postgres.
+ In this project we will build an ETL pipeline using Python for Data modeling with Postgres database.